 What type of work experience is required to be eligible to apply?

-At least one year of acute care nursing experience is required at the time of application.
+At least one year of continuous full-time acute care nursing experience is required at the time of application.
 We prefer experience in large, busy surgical or cardio-thoracic intensive care units.
 Nursing experience in ER, OR, PACU, NICU, step-down, or telemetry units do not meet this acute care experience requirement.
 In the past, the average work experience of our accepted applicants was five years.